ofdn/CC-India/meeting 1/Meeting report.md

 - Advocacy for resarch and academic publication: Sridhar Gutam, Shobha, Swaraj
 - OER for outreach:
 -- Design: Akash, Parvathy, Ashish

+# Questions/discussions raised:
+*  Why the previous stuctures failed?
+(Savithri: *Earlier there were organisations as affiliates.
+People involved with CC through the organisations, when they left the organisations couldn't continue to contribute as an individual*)